Robbie-Cook/legacy-personal-website/README.md

 * Add awesome videos of me playing music
    * Some to process on my phone

-* 'Project' contribution page for contributed work on open source projects
+* Fill out 'Project' contribution page for contributed work on open source projects

 ### Polishing